U.S. warships pass through Taiwan Strait amid China tensions

 Washington has no formal ties with Taiwan, but is bound by law to help it defend itself and is the island’s main source of arms.
 The Pentagon says Washington has sold Taiwan more than $15 billion in weaponry since 2010.

-China views Taiwan as a wayward province and has been ramping up pressure to assert its sovereignty over the island.
+China has been ramping up pressure to assert its sovereignty over the island.
 It raised concerns over U.S. policy toward Taiwan in talks last week with U.S. Defense Secretary Jim Mattis in Singapore.

 As the United States prepared for a fresh passage through the strait, it told China’s military that its overall policy toward Taiwan was unchanged.